-Chickpea curry with potato or Chana Aloo packed with flavour, nutritious and needs less than 30 minutes to make.
-This one pot chickpea curry is best served with rice or naan.
+Chickpea curry with potato or Chana Aloo curry is packed with flavor, is nutritious, and needs less than 30 minutes to make.
+This one-pot chickpea curry is best served with rice or naan.

-We eat curries every single day at home.
+We eat curries frequently at home.
 It never occurred to me to share Indian curry recipes on the blog, until I got requests from my readers.
-I have quite a few curry recipes on the blog though.
-And after seeing the request I thought why not?
-I will be sharing few easy Indian Curry recipes which don’t need any special spices or elaborate Preparation.
+I will be sharing quite a few Indian recipes frequently.

-On the other had canned chickpeas comes really handy when you are in a hurry.
-So dry or canned chickpea both works in this recipe.
+On the other hand, canned chickpeas come really handy when you are in a hurry.
+So dry or canned chickpea both work in this recipe.

-The list of spices might look long but I am sure you must be having most of the ingredients in your pantry right now.
+The list of spices for chickpea curry might look long but I am sure you must be having most of the ingredients in your pantry right now.
 If not, these spices can be procured easily from any Asian store.
-The combination of spices gives the curry a robust flavour.
-Turmeric, Chili powder, coriander powder, Cumin powder and Garam Masala.
+The combination of spices gives the curry a robust flavor – Turmeric, Chili powder, coriander powder, Cumin powder, and Garam Masala.

 Another ingredient used in Indian curries is dried fenugreek or Kasuri Methi.
-It adds a lot of flavour to the dish, if you don’t get it then you can certainly skip it.
+It adds a lot of flavor to the dish, if you don’t get it then you can certainly skip it.

-Like any other Indian curry, first, the base of the curry needs be done.
-It might seem like an extra effort but these extra step would really make a difference.
+Like any other Indian curry, first, the base of the curry needs to be done.
+It might seem like an extra effort but these extra steps would really make a difference.

 - Saute onion, ginger, garlic until fragrant.